 15 INSIGHTFUL TIPS ON HOW TO DEAL WITH JEALOUSY IN MARRIAGE

-You want to be in control of your emotion but you seem to be failing?
-You constantly ask yourself “when will I stop being a controlling partner”?
+Do you want to be in control of your emotions, but you seem to be failing?
+You constantly ask yourself, “When will I stop being a controlling partner”?
 How do I stop being jealous so I don’t ruin my marriage?

-It is natural to be jealous in a relationship, however, it will become a problem when it is unhealthy.
-If you truly love someone, you can’t help but feel jealous when they do somethings.
+It is natural to be jealous in a relationship; however, it becomes a problem when it is unhealthy.
+If you truly love someone, you can’t help but feel jealous when they do some things.

 Notwithstanding, you have to be mature enough to know there’s a limit to every emotion.
 The best you can do is try not to overreact when it happens.